irmen/prog8/docs/source/libraries.rst

     Very quickly clear a piece of vram to a given byte value (it writes 4 bytes at a time).
     The routine is around 3 times faster as a regular unrolled loop to clear vram.

+``copy``
+    Very quickly copy a portion of the video memory to somewhere else in vram (4 bytes at a time) Sometimes this is also called "blitting".
+    This routine is around 40-50% faster as a regular byte-by-byte copy.

 ``transparency``
     Enable or disable transparent writes (color 0 will be transparent if enabled).